Meet the Love Island 2023 summer edition cast

 During a dare on Thursday 8 June, Mitchel was asked to kiss the islander he found most attractive besides his partner and he kissed Ella.

-Mitchel is coupled up with Molly, whom he seems incredibly settled down with despite Molly suggesting that he get to know other girls.
+Mitchel is coupled up with Leah after Molly – who he seemed settled down with despite Molly suggesting that he get to know other girls – coupled up with Zach.

 Jess Harding